 Between Nevada Day and Halloween, Carson City is gearing up for a busy holiday weekend.
-Trick-or-treating takes place tonight in Carson City.
+Trick-or-treating takes place Friday night in Carson City.

-RSVP’s 30th annual Nevada Day Fair runs from noon to 9 p.m. today and Saturday; and from noon to 8 p.m.
+RSVP’s 30th annual Nevada Day Fair runs from 5 to 9 p.m.
+Thursday; from noon to 9 p.m.
+Friday and Saturday; and from noon to 8 p.m.
 Sunday.
-All-day ride wristbands cost $30 each.
+All-day ride wristbands cost $30 each, and $20 in advance through Thursday at Carson City Toyota Scion.
 Discount coupons are available for $5 at www.nevadaruralrsvp.org.
 This year’s carnival also includes Days of Service events — a food drive for FISH and police information; veterans services; and support group suicide prevention booths — from 1 to 5 p.m.
 Saturday and Sunday.
 A blood drive is from 1 to 5 Saturday.
 To make an appointment, call Anita Moreno, 775-687-4680, ext.
 110. Nevada Humane Society is offering free identification chips from 1 to 3 p.m.
 Sunday.

-Trick-or-treating in Carson City is today.
-Halloween at the Governor’s Mansion also is today.
+Trick-or-treating in Carson City is on Friday.
+Halloween at the Governor’s Mansion is also on Friday.

 Take a ride on the McKeen Motor Car at the Nevada State Railroad Museum, which is offering free admission Saturday and Sunday.
 Rides cost $8 for ages 12 and up and $4 for children 4-11 and museum members.
 Call 775-687-6953, ext.
 237.

 Nevada Builders Alliance’s annual Nevada Day breakfast is from 6 to 10 a.m. at Red’s Old 395 Grill.
 The buffet breakfast costs $6 per person.